Naked News

 Naked News is a Canadian news and entertainment program owned by Naked Broadcasting Network.
 It features nude female news presenters reading news bulletins derived from news wires.
 The show's production studio is located in Toronto.
-There are six daily news programs a week and they are approximately 22 minutes long.
-The female cast members either read the news fully nude, or disrobe as they present their various segments, including entertainment, sports, movies, food, sex and relationships.
+There are six daily news programs a week and they are approximately 20 minutes long.
+The female cast members either read the news fully nude, or disrobe as they present their various segments, including entertainment, sports, movies, food, sex, and relationships.
 Naked News TV! is an offshoot of the web program and is broadcast on pay TV in various countries around the world.

-The show recruits women from around the world to appear on a regular basis or as guest reporters.
-Their auditions, where women try out for the program, is one of the most popular segments and generates the most viewer feedback.
-Another popular segment is Naked in the Streets in which a reporter goes topless in the street and asks the public about various topics.
+The show recruits women from around the world to appear on a regular basis or as guest reporters, and their auditions are included in the program.
+Another segment of the show is Naked in the Streets in which a reporter appears topless in the street and asks the public about various topics.